ensdomains/ens/docs/introduction.rst

  - .eth, which uses an auction based registrar with the same functionality as the main network, and allows users to keep names indefinitely; see :ref:`auctions`.
  - .test, which allows anyone to claim an unused name for test purposes, which expires after 28 days; see :ref:`fifs`.

+ENS is also deployed on the Rinkeby testnet at 0xe7410170f87102df0055eb195163a03b7f2bff4a_, where only the .test top level domain is supported.

 Resources
 =========